 - Pre-Veterinary (Science and Mathematics)

-Two 5-week sessions and one 4-week session are held each year from May-August.
+Two 7-week sessions are held from May-August.
 Students may enroll for up to 6 semester hours in each session (7 if one of the courses is a 4-hour lab science course).
 A summer class schedule is published each year in February.